 Although the process differs by state, most states require a certificate of merit or an affidavit from a medical expert that confirms the credibility of your case.

 A certificate of merit is essentially just a written letter from a medical expert stating their support of your case.
 After this certificate or affidavit is obtained, your attorney will go ahead and file a lawsuit in the form of a written complaint.

 In a lawsuit, discovery is when both parties request the additional necessary information.

 During discovery in a medical malpractice case, both your attorney and the defendant will request relevant files, such as medical records, documentation, and other types of evidence.

 At this stage, both parties must disclose to each other and the court all the documents they will use throughout the case.

-During discovery, both parties are interviewed and asked questions under oath by adverse counsel, which means the other person’s lawyer.
+Both parties are interviewed and asked questions under oath by adverse counsel during discovery, which means the other person’s lawyer.
 This type of questioning under oath is called a deposition (link to other articles on depositions).

-Once all the relevant documents and depositions are obtained, both parties will begin to think about negotiating for a settlement.
-A settlement allows the case to be resolved outside of a courtroom without having to go to trial, where the outcome may be unknown.
+Once all the relevant documents and depositions are obtained, both parties will begin to negotiate a settlement.
+A settlement allows the case to be resolved outside of a courtroom without going to trial, where the outcome may be unknown.